tsgoten/cs70-website/policies.md

 ## Lectures

-Live lecture will take place 11:00am-12:30pm on Tuesdays and Thursdays over Zoom.
+Live lecture will take place 12:30pm - 2:00pm on Tuesdays and Thursdays over TBD.
 Lectures will be recorded, and linked on Piazza/Website once lecture is over.
 It is highly recommended that you watch lecture the day it is released.

 ## Technology